 Simple Ways to Display Christmas Cards

-These are a few simple ways to display Christmas cards if you are running short on time or if you don’t feel particularly crafty this year or you don’t have the time for a DIY project.
+These are a few simple ways to display Christmas cards if you don’t feel particularly crafty this year or you don’t have the time for a DIY project.

 - Baskets: Metal, wicker or wooden, just about any basket will do.
 Lay your cards in a basket for all to see.